charlescoverdale/casualdabbler2e/README.md

 # R Cookbook for the Casual Dabbler (2nd edition)

 This repo contains the code use to publish [R Cookbook for the Casual Dabbler (2nd edition)](https://charlescoverdale.github.io/casualdabbler2e/).
-The philosophy of this book remains that *a little R knowledge can go a long way*.

-RCCD1e edition was originally published in 2020 as a side project during the COVID-19 lockdowns in Melbourne.
+RCCD1e edition was originally published in 2020 as a side project during the COVID-19 lock downs in Melbourne.
 A lot has changed in the R community since, and as such the 2025 update of RCCD2e includes significant revisions.

 The book is 100% written in R, and published using [Rmarkdown](https://rmarkdown.rstudio.com/) and [Bookdown](https://bookdown.org/).